Inthegamesdk/deprecated-iossdk/README.md

 ```

 There are two additional parameters for further configuration: `language` and `allowsFullScreen`.

+If you want to connect ITG content with your user's account, there are other parameters in the `load()` method where you can specify your user's ID and display name.
+The variables are called `userBroadcasterForeignID` and `userInitialName`.

 You can run the included project for a pratical implementation example.

 ## Overlay mode